Microsoft-tele/NewUserPredict/README.md

 # newUserPredict

-# Notice: I decide to divide dataset to two parts.
-One is including udmap, another is not including udmap
+# Notice: I decide to divide the dataset into two parts.
+One contains udmap, another is not including udmap

 ## 1. udmap analyse

-### There are ten different type of udmap
+### There are ten different types of udmap

 ```json
 [